JustinLove/elements_of_surprise/readme.md

-# Material Mimics
+# Elements of Surprise

 Materials may not be what they seem.
 Is that real Ambrosia, or will you become a sheep?
 Is that pool of water safe, or is it Accelratium... or Lava?

 ## Compatable mods:

-- Alternate Biomes (mod order depedent, have Mimics lower)
+- Alternate Biomes (mod order depedent, have Elements lower)
 - Chemical Curiosities
 - Graham's Things
 - More Creeps & Weirdos